This post may contain affiliate links. For more info please read our disclosure.

 Simplifying Your Life

+The camera phone vs digital camera debate has an obvious winner.
 At the end of the day, who wants to be juggling a bunch of devices and electronics?
 That’s one important step that smartphone makers have taken – integrating functions of many different single-function devices into one so that your phone is all you have to carry around with you.
 The whole point of smartphones (because let’s face it – the point is no longer just making phone calls and texting) is that it does what all of those other devices did before, and it does it a lot better!
-Smartphones are packed with top-quality cameras that are good enough to justify leaving that digital camera at home (along with your MP3 player, eReader, watch, weekly planner, and about a hundred other things).
+Smartphones are packed with top-quality cameras that are good enough to justify leaving that digital camera at home.